Kobold

-A kobold (/de/; kobolt, kobolde, cobold) is a general or generic name for the household spirit (hausgeist) in German folklore.
+Kobold (/de/; kobolt, kobolde, cobold) is a generic name for a household spirit (hausgeist) in German folklore.

-It may invisibly make noises (i.e., be a poltergeist), or helpfully perform kitchen chores or stable work.
-But it can be a prankster as well.
-It may accept a bribe or offering of milk, etc. for its efforts or good behaviour.
-When mistreated (cf. fig. right), its reprisal can be utterly cruel.
+Kobolds are associated with both mischief and the performance of helpful tasks – especially household chores, such as washing dishes.
+The latter are often performed in exchange for offerings.
+On the other hand, they may cause damage when mistreated.
 (Note: e.g., cut up into pieces and left in a kettle or pot.)

-A hütchen (hodeken), meaning "little hat," is one subtype; this and other kobold sprites are known for their pointy red caps, such as the niss (cognate of nisse of Norway) or puk (cognate of puck fairy) which are attested in Northern Germany, alongside drak, a dragon-type name, as the sprite is sometimes said to appear as a shaft of fire, with what looks like a head.
+A hütchen (hodeken), meaning "little hat", is one subtype of kobold; this and other kobold sprites are known for their pointy red caps.
+Others, such as the niss (cognate of nisse of Norway) or puk (cognate of puck fairy) which are often said to be seen in Northern Germany, alongside drak, a dragon-type name, the sprite is sometimes said to appear as a shaft of fire with what looks like a head.
 There is also the combined form Nis Puk.

-A house sprite Hinzelmann is a shape-shifter assuming many forms, such as a feather or animals.
+Hinzelmann, a house sprite, is a shapeshifter assuming many forms, such as a feather or animal.
 The name supposedly refers to it appearing in cat-form, Hinz[e] being an archetypical cat name.
 The similarly named Heinzelmännchen of Cologne (recorded 1826) is distinguished from Hinzelmann.
-(Note: Heinz- and Hinzelmann once treated as interchangeable by Grimm, and by others like Thomas Keightley following his footsteps.
-However, and the entry for "Heinzelmänchen" in the Etymologisches Wörterbuch explains the distinction.
-Heinzelmänchen, is in the "kobold" article for Handwörterbuch des deutschen Aberglaubens, but classified neither under "C, Appearance-based names" with the cat-name Hinzelmann nor under "E pet names/shortened affectionate names of people", but under H. literary names.
-Lecouteux's dictionary gives "Heinzelmännchen" as one "coined from first names", and groups it with Wolterken, Niss, Chimken (all kobold names), in contrast to HdA.
-Note a recent publication has a "Kobold" chapter has included a map of Germany plotting subtype kobold names for each region, but the Cologne area is left blank.)
+(Note: Heinz- and Hinzelmann were treated as interchangeable in the 129th century by Grimm, as well as Thomas Keightley following his footsteps.
+However the modern-day entry for "Heinzelmänchen" in the Etymologisches Wörterbuch explains the distinction.
+Weiser-Aall's article in the HdA classifies Hinzelmann under category "C. Appearance-based names" (rathe than "E pet names/shortened affectionate names of people"), while Cologne's Heinzelmänchen falls under "H. literary names".
+Whereas Lecouteux's dictionary gives "Heinzelmännchen" as one "coined from first names", and groups it with Wolterken, Niss, Chimken (all kobold names), in contrast to HdA.
+Note a recent publication has a "Kobold" chapter which includes a map of Germany plotting subtype kobold names for each region, but the Cologne area is left blank.)

 The Schrat is cross-categorized as a wood sprite and a house sprite, and some regional examples correspond to kobold, e.g., Upper Franconia in northern Bavaria.
 (Note: The area is described as "southeastern Germany", with the cited sources pointing to the general area of Northern Bavarian including the Upper Palatinate onto Vogtland which extends to Thuringia.
 (Cf. Schrat and below)) The kobold is sometimes conflated with the mine demon kobel or Bergmännlein/Bergmännchen, which Paracelsus equated with the earth elemental gnome.
-It is generally noted that there can be made no clear demarcation between a kobold and nature spirits.
+It is generally noted that there can be no clear demarcation made between a kobold and nature spirits.

 The Klabautermann aboard ships are sometimes classed as a kobold.